Hampstead: Film locations

 Hampstead's rural feel lends itself for use in film, a notable example being The Killing of Sister George (1968) starring Beryl Reid and Susannah York.
 The opening sequence has Reid's character June wandering through the streets and alleyways of Hampstead, west of Heath Street, around The Mount Square.
 The Marquis of Granby pub, in which June drinks at the opening of the film, was actually The Holly Bush, at 22 Holly Mount.
 Another example is The Collector (1965), starring Terence Stamp and Samantha Eggar, where the kidnap sequence is set in Mount Vernon.

 Some scenes from An American Werewolf in London (1981) are shot on Hampstead Heath, Well Walk and Haverstock Hill.

 More recently Kenwood House is the set of the "film-within-the-film" scene of Notting Hill (1999).
 Outdoor scenes in The Wedding Date (2005), starring Debra Messing, feature Parliament Hill Fields on the Heath, overlooking west London.
 Parliament Hill also features in Notes on a Scandal (2006) together with the nearby areas of Gospel Oak and Camden Town.
 Four Weddings and a Funeral (1994) features the old Hampstead Town Hall on Haverstock Hill.
 The film Scenes of a Sexual Nature (2006) was filmed entirely on Hampstead Heath, covering various picturesque locations such as the 'Floating Gardens' and Kenwood House.

 A musical specifically focusing on the area, Les Bicyclettes de Belsize (1968), tells the story of a young man's cycle journey around Hampstead.
 After crashing into a billboard poster, he falls in love with the fashion model depicted on it.
 In February 2016, principal photography for Robert Zemeckis' war film Allied starring Brad Pitt and Marion Cotillard, began with the family home located on the corners of Christchurch Hill and Willow Road in Hampstead.

 Cruella de Vil Mansion (Sarum Chase) is on the West Heath Road in movies 101 Dalmatians (1996.) and 102 Dalmatians (2001.)

 Demography

-The 2011 census showed that the population of Hampstead Town ward was 80% white (54% British, 24% Other, 2% Irish).
-The largest non-white group, Other Asian, claimed 4%.
-The religious data of the area showed that 35% was Christian, 27% irreligious and 10% Jewish.
-The whole town had a population of 48,858 in 2011 and includes the wards of Frognal, Hampstead Town, Belsize and Swiss Cottage.
+The 2021 census showed that the population of Hampstead Town ward was 77.7% white (46.7% British, 28% Other, 2.4% Irish).
+The largest non-white group, Asian, claimed 8.9%.
+The religious data of the area showed that 32.6% was Christian, 37.9% irreligious and 11% Jewish.
+2.7% of the population was unemployed and seeking work; this compared to 5.1% for the wider borough.

 Transport

 Rail and Tube

-Hampstead station is on one transport line, the Northern Line which has connections to other lines at Camden Town and Kings Cross station among others.
+Hampstead station is on one underground line, the Northern Line which has connections to other lines at Camden Town and Kings Cross & St Pancras stations and Embankment among others.

-The London Overground (North London line) also runs through Hampstead Heath and Finchley Road & Frognal.
+The London Overground (Mildmay line) also runs through Hampstead Heath and Finchley Road & Frognal.